Skip to main content

 Value

 Once you've chosen an operation, you can then set a value.
-The value will either be a percentage or a decimal number based on the operation chosen.
+The value will be either a percentage or a decimal number, depending on the operation chosen.

 Filters

-You have the option of setting one or more of the following filters shown below.
+You can set one or more of the filters shown below.

-The "Current Parent Item" is pre-selected, as this is very likely the behavior you will want for calculated items, primarily to maintain expected pricing when a quantity greater than one is split into various quantities.
+• The "Current Parent Item" is pre-selected, as this is likely the behavior you want for calculated items, primarily to maintain expected pricing when a quantity greater than one is split into multiple quantities.

-The location and system options allow you to choose whether or not to include sublocations and subsystems.
+• The location and system options let you choose whether to include sublocations and subsystems.

 If you do not choose a filter when using a "Total" Source, the project total for that source will be used.